Mayor Island / Tūhua: History

 The island is considered special by Māori (the indigenous people of New Zealand) partly because of the presence of black obsidian, a volcanic glass created by the rapid cooling of silica-rich lava, prized as a cutting tool.
 The obsidian was called Tūhua by Māori, who called the island by the same name.
 Over 80% of obsidian excavated from Matakawau on Great Mercury Island had been sourced from Tūhua.
 Several pa sites are known on the island, the final of which was inhabited until 1901.

 Uses and recreation

 The area of the Bay of Plenty around the island is renowned for game fishing, with marlin, mako sharks, and swordfish all inhabiting the surrounding waters.
 Some of the island and the waters close to its shores, however, are now a small marine reserve.
 There are several tramping tracks around the island, and it is also popular with divers.
 Mayor Island today is a wildlife refuge.
-A small number of holiday houses are located in Opo Bay on the south coast of the island.
+A small number of holiday houses are located in Opo Bay on the south coast of the island, along with a camp ground and a few rental cabins.
 The 2001 census showed a population of three, after zero in 1996 and 12 in 1991 (all figures randomised for privacy on a Base-3 system).